-The depositary for the Feeder Fund is State Street Bank International GmbH with registered office at Brienner Straße 59, 80333 Munich, Germany.
+The depositary for the fund is State Street Bank International GmbH with registered office at Brienner Straße 59, 80333 Munich, Germany.
 The depositary is a credit institution under German law.
 Its principal activity is to conduct deposit and custodian business.

-As at 31 December 2020 its liable equity capital amounted to EUR 109.3 million.
+As at 31 December 2021 its liable equity capital amounted to EUR 109 million.